tonyborries/sdr-scanner/README.rst

 periods, it may take a while for this value to stabilize.
 (Currently uses a 60 second time constant, but may tune this in the future.)

+Clicking on a Channel enables interactive commands in the lower panel.
+Note that currently these status changes are not persisted, and will be reset upon Scanner restart.
+The following buttons are available:

+- **H** old: Locks the containing ScanWindow in the Receiver for continuous monitoring.
+Stops scanning for that receiver.
+- **S** olo: Mutes all other non-soloed Channels.
+(Multiple Channels can be Soloed simultaneously.)
+- **M** ute: Mutes the Channel - will still be scanned and can be Active.
+- **D** isable: Removes the Channel from the scan list.
+- **Disable 1 Hr**: Temporarily disables the Channel; it will be automatically re-enabled after 1 Hour.
+- **Play** - Breaks the Squelch and forces the Channel Active.
+For example, on a NOAA channel, bypass the EAS Alert detection and listen live.
+- **Pause** - Resets the Squelch from a Forced Active, or reset the Alert detection on an EAS Channel.

 Channel Modes
 =============